-Picture it: it is a cold, winter day, and you can’t wait to get home and plop down in front of the fireplace.
-Until said as expected fireplace doesn’t work, that is.
-So what do you do?
-There should be at least 100 reasons why your fireplace might not function correctly.
-The following is a very simplified list of the common reasons your fireplaces is not functioning: Your damper’s closed.
+Picture this: it is a cold, winter day, and you can’t wait to get home and plop down in front of the fireplace.
+That is until the expected fireplace is not functioning properly.
+So what do you do in this situation?
+There could be at least 100 reasons why your fireplace might not function correctly.
+From a very simplified list of the common reasons why your fireplaces is not functioning: Your damper’s closed.

 - It may not be your memory error — soot buildup or water damage behind them on the smoke shelf could be forcing it shut.
 If this is the situation, consult with a professional chimney sweep for a good, strong cleaning.
 Fireplaces work because of the heat inside the chimney, so if your wood is not dry and well-seasoned, it makes more smoke than heat — and there simply might not be adequate heat for your chimney to operate properly.